aibatchelor22/CERN-ATLAS-Group/README.md

-# Boosted Decision Trees for Separating Signal from Background Measurements in Search for Long Lived, Weakly Interacting Particles in pp Collisions at ?s = 13 TeV
+# Boosted Decision Trees for Separating Signal from Background Measurements in Search for Long Lived, Weakly Interacting Particles in pp Collisions at sqrt(s) = 13 TeV
 ## Ashley Batchelor, University of Washington Department of Physics
 ## Final Project for M.S.
 Physics